ophub/amlogic-s9xxx-armbian/README.md

 ## Install to EMMC and update instructions

-Choose the corresponding firmware according to your STB.
+Choose the corresponding firmware according to your box.
 Then write the IMG file to the USB hard disk through software such as [Rufus](https://rufus.ie/) or [balenaEtcher](https://www.balena.io/etcher/).
-Insert the USB hard disk into the STB.
-Common for all `Amlogic S9xxx STB`.
+Insert the USB hard disk into the box.
+Common for all `Amlogic s9xxx tv box`.

 - ### Install Armbian to EMMC